Zhongwei-Zhang/Zhongwei-Zhang.github.io/_pages/about.md

 ## News

   * Aug.
 2025: Our paper entitled "Numerical models outperform AI weather forecasts of record-breaking extremes" is on [arXiv](https://arxiv.org/abs/2508.15724) (joint work with Erich Fischer, Jakob Zscheischler, and Sebastian Engelke).
 See the reactions and comments on this preprint on [LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7364580367900491776/).
   * Jun.
 2025: I have presented a poster on AI weather forecasts of record-breaking extremes in the [EXCLAIM symposium](https://exclaim-symposium.ethz.ch/about/symposium.html) at ETH Zurich.
 Thanks for all the discussions.
-See the poster here.
+The poster can be downloaded [here](https://zhongwei-zhang.github.io/files/Poster_EXCLAIM_Jun2025_ZhongweiZhang.pdf).